-This Guide provides an introduction to New Zealand’s key health work and safety law and its regulator.
+A guide to New Zealand’s key work health and safety law and its regulator.

 The Health and Safety at Work Act 2015 (HSWA)